pantheon-systems/documentation/source/content/guides/account-mgmt/traffic/05-remedy.md

 ### Block User Agents in Drupal or WordPress

-Browsers include a self-identifying User-Agent HTTP header called a user agent (UA) string, with each request they make to the server.
+Browsers include a self-identifying User-Agent HTTP header (called a user agent (UA) string) with each request they make to the server.
 Similar to the IP blocking methods listed above, you can also target specific unwanted UAs that you may want to block.

 While the CMS will block the listed UAs from accessing the content directly, blocked UAs may still be able to access content served by CDN-level cached responses.
 If you require CDN-level blocking for your site, check out Pantheon's [Advanced Global CDN](/guides/professional-services/advanced-global-cdn) or consider adding a service like [Cloudflare](/cloudflare#option-2-use-cloudflares-cdn-stacked-on-top-of-pantheons-global-cdn).